EldarEccor/backup_eldareccor.github.io_/_posts/2018-07-29-vaadin-boot.md

 ### The application class

-The canonical boot application initilizes the application cotext by "pointing" at itself using the static initializer SpringApplication.
+The canonical boot application initializes the application context by "pointing" at itself using the static initializer SpringApplication.
 Per convention Spring scans for all applicable beans and configurations in the application's own as well as all sub-packages.

 ```java
 /**